damianhakert/damianhakert.github.io/source/_posts/2015-12-14-getting-started-with-gitlab-and-gitlab-ci.markdown

 ## What is this CI thing?

 CI stands for [Continuous Integration][ci-wiki] and has gained in popularity the last few years.
-Together with [Continuous Delivery][cd-wiki], they form the spine of modern agile software development.
+Together with [Continuous Delivery][cd-wiki] (CD), they form the spine of modern agile software development.

 Martin Fowler described this approach in [his article][ci-fowler] as: